MinBZK/example-data-science-project/README.md

 Different frameworks are used for different stages in the project, for the exploratory data analyses `PyCaret` is used to very quickly check a bunch of models and in which direction to build the "production" model later.
 For the "production" model, `scikitlearn` is used to generate a not deep machine learning model.
 For the analysis on fairness and mitigation of bias both `FairLearn` and `AIF360` are used.
+Possible extensitons are:

+- For the analysis on data drift for the monitoring of the model `evidentlyai`

-Possible extensions are to use experiment tracking with `MLflow`.
+- For experiment tracking with `MLflow`.

 This repository is inspired by the
 [Thesis of Guusje Juijn](https://studenttheses.uu.nl/bitstream/handle/20.500.12932/43868/Thesis%20Guusje%20Final%20Version.pdf?sequence=1&isAllowed=y)